SmokeBreak

 After researching existing smoking-related apps in the App Store, a disheartening lack of design sense was evident.
 Several apps featured poorly lit photographs of ashtrays or cigarettes; others had confusing, poorly designed UI elements.
 It was clear that a beautiful, usable design would separate SmokeBreak from the pack.

-The design is crisp and clean, eschewing gaudy colors and aiming for a more subdued, cool monochrome tone overall, with color reserved for the buttons and awards.
+The design was crisp and clean, eschewing gaudy colors and aiming for a more subdued, cool monochrome tone overall, with color reserved for the buttons and awards.

-The title is set in Gotham Rounded, a Hoefler & Frere-Jones typeface licensed specifically for this project.
+The title was set in Gotham Rounded, a Hoefler & Frere-Jones typeface chosen for its friendly affect.

 Information Design